-Field trip: ARC Pro Introduction to Self-Rescue
+Field trip: ARC Pro Basic Self-Rescue

 We will discuss, demo and practice basic self-rescue skills at an outdoor rock-climbing crag.